This page was last revised for version 5.1.0.

 Built-in Presets

-Lists curation presets bundled with SNT.
-These are calibrated from NeuroMorpho reference data and provide sensible starting points for common cell types.
-Selecting a preset loads its thresholds and enabled states into the panel.
+Calibrates the Assistant from NeuroMorpho reference data and provides sensible starting points for common cell types.
+Available via the Utilities Menu Built-in Presets list: Selecting a preset loads its thresholds and enabled states into the panel.
+Presets include:

 User Presets

-Lists preset files (.curation extension) found in the curations/ subdirectory of the SNT workspace (typically ~/SNT_workspace/curations/).
-This section of the menu includes:
+Calibrates the Assistant from your own data.
+Available via the Calibration Menu User Presets list, automatically populated from preset files (.curation extension) found in the curations/ subdirectory of the SNT workspace (typically ~/SNT_workspace/curations/).
+This section of the menu also includes commands to manage presets:

 - Create From Current Parameters… Saves the current thresholds and enabled states to a new